 The terms “data subject“, “processing” (and “process“) shall have the meanings given to them in European Data Protection Law.

-- Relationship of the parties: The parties acknowledge that to the extent the Data is Personal Data, each party shall process such data as a Controller and in PubMatic’s case, only for the Permitted Purposes.
+- Relationship of the parties: The parties acknowledge that to the extent the Data is Personal Data, each party shall process such Data as a Controller and in PubMatic’s case, only for the Permitted Purposes.

-- Requesting Consent: Neither PubMatic nor its Demand Partners has a direct relationship with any data subject visiting the Publisher Properties or viewing ads delivered to the Publisher Properties through the PubMatic Services.
-Accordingly, in each case where consent is the lawful basis for processing Personal Data and/or required for use of Tracking Technologies pursuant to the Privacy Requirements, Publisher agrees that it shall be responsible for obtaining all necessary consents from the relevant data subjects on behalf of PubMatic and applicable Demand Partners to lawfully permit PubMatic and all applicable Demand Partners to: (i) collect, process and share Data via the PubMatic Services for Permitted Purposes; and (ii) use Tracking Technologies in order to collect Data in connection with the performance of the PubMatic Services.
+- Requesting Consent: Neither PubMatic nor its Demand Partners has a direct relationship with any data subject visiting the Publisher Properties or viewing ads delivered to the Publisher Properties through the PubMatic Products.
+Accordingly, in each case where consent is the lawful basis for processing Personal Data and/or required for use of Tracking Technologies pursuant to the Privacy Requirements, Publisher agrees that it shall be responsible for obtaining all necessary consents from the relevant data subjects on behalf of PubMatic and applicable Demand Partners to lawfully permit PubMatic and all applicable Demand Partners to: (i) collect, process and share Data via the PubMatic Products for Permitted Purposes; and (ii) use Tracking Technologies in order to collect Data in connection with the performance of the PubMatic Products.
 Publisher represents and warrants that it shall, at all times maintain and make operational on Publisher Properties a mechanism for obtaining and recording such consent and that enables such consent to be withdrawn, in accordance with applicable Privacy Requirements.
 PubMatic is registered with and supports the IAB Transparency and Consent Framework (“Industry Framework”).

 - Noncompliance: If Publisher is unable to comply with its consent and notice obligations under the Agreement (including this Addendum) in respect of the Data, Publisher shall promptly notify PubMatic.